Divya-55/Destination-Prioratizer/README.md

 # Destination Prioritizer

 *The Destination Prioritizer is a tool that helps users plan their travel route by prioritizing locations based on the shortest driving distance.
-It integrates with Google Maps to provide geolocation data, calculate driving distances, and plot routes on a map.*
+It integrates with python to provide geolocation data, and Google Maps to calculate driving distances, and plot routes on a map.*

 ## Description